adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 ## Components server

-For development a simple static files server will do.
+For development a simple static files server will suffice.
 I am using `http-serve` via `npx`.
 It is defined in `package.json` as `serve-dist`:
 ```bash
 npx http-serve --cors dist -p 8888
 ```